pkiraly/qa-catalogue-datavis/README.md

-# Data visualisations for union catalogues
+# QA Catalogue Data Visualisations

-The aim of this tool is to visualise data of union catalogues analysed by [QA catalogue](https://github.com/pkiraly/qa-catalogue), which index the catalogue records with Apache Solr.
-This binding however is not very strong, one can easily modify the tool to work together with different technologies to fetch the data.

-It renders the search results in two ways:

-1. a map displaying the settlements where the libraries holding copies of the records founded.
-The use can click on a settlement and the information will be displayed on the number of copies and the relevant libraries.
-The user can follow link to QA catalogue to find the books in that library, or to Lobid, to find information about the library

-2. a barchart timeline displaying the publication year and amount of publicatiion in that year based on the records founded.
-If the user clicks on a bar, s/he is redirected to the QA catalogue hit list filtered by the year.
+> Additional data visualization interfaces for library catalogues

+This web applications provides multiple views of data from library catalogues analysed by [QA catalogue](https://github.com/pkiraly/qa-catalogue).
+It can be used with or independent from the default frontend [QA Catalogue Web](https://github.com/pkiraly/qa-catalogue-web) and also relies on the same solr index created by QA Catalogue.
+The application also serves as a demo how to make use of QA Catalogue results in additional ways.

 ## Installation

-1. download the repository, and move to a directory where a web server (we tested it with Apache HTTP server) can access it.
-Make sure that your web server can execute PHP scripts.
+Install this software into a web server with PHP enabled (Apache or Nginx with PHP-FPM).

+## Configuration

-2. Copy the configuration template
+Copy and fill out the configuration template

 ```bash
 cp configuration.cnf.template configuration.cnf
 ```

-3. edit configuration.cnf file
+Configuration parameters:

-- `catalogue_name`: the name of the catalogue to display in the user interface (e.g. K10plus)
+- `catalogue_name` (optional): name of the catalogue to display in the user interface (e.g. K10plus)
-- `catalogue_url`: the URL of the catalogue.
-A link, that might point to a description, an OPAC, organisational website (e.g. https://opac.k10plus.de/)
+- `catalogue_url` (optional): homepage URL of the catalogue (link to OPAC, description or organisational website, e.g. <https://opac.k10plus.de/>)
-- `qa_catalogue_base_url`: the URL of a running instance of QA catalogue
+- `qa_catalogue_base_url` (optional): URL of a running instance of [QA catalogue web](https://github.com/pkiraly/qa-catalogue-web) to link to
-- `qa_catalogue_solr_url`: the URL of the Solr belonging to the QA catalogue.
+- `qa_catalogue_solr_url` (required): URL of Solr collection of QA catalogue.
 It should not be exposed to the internet, it will be accessed by the PHP scripts, not the browser (e.g. http://localhost:8983/solr/LIBRARY_NAME/)
-- `year_field`: a Solr field, conveying publication year (e.g. 011x40a_ss)
+- `year_field` (required): Solr field, conveying publication year (e.g. `011x40a_ss`)
-- `library_field`: a Solr field conveying the holding library identifier (e.g. 001x400_ss)
+- `library_field` (required): Solr field conveying the holding library identifier (e.g. `001x400_ss`)
-- `library_names_file`: a file in which each line contains library identifiers and library names in the format: "^\d+: \s+$"
+- `library_names_file` (required): file where each line contains library identifiers and library names in the format: `^\d+: \s+$`
-- `library_metadata_file`: a CSV file containing location metadata about the libraries as "ID,city,latitude,longitude"
+- `library_metadata_file` (required): CSV file containing location metadata about the libraries as "ID,city,latitude,longitude"

+## Functionality

+The web application provides a search form and renders search results in two ways:

+1. a map displaying the settlements where the libraries holdings of the records founded.
+The use can click on a settlement and the information will be displayed on the number of holdings and the relevant libraries (multiple copies of the same record in one libraries are counted as one holding).
+The user can follow link to QA catalogue to find the books in that library, or to [lobid organisations](https://lobid.org/organisations), to find information about the library

+2. a barchart timeline displaying the publication year and amount of publicatiion in that year based on the records founded.
+If the user clicks on a bar, s/he is redirected to the QA catalogue hit list filtered by the year.

+## Contributing

+QA Catalogue Datavis is managed in a public git repository at <https://github.com/pkiraly/qa-catalogue-datavis>.
+Contributions are welcome!

+## License

+GNU General Public License